 Craig Jackson, ex officio

 The registered dietitian (RD) is a vital member of the health-care team in the field of health promotion and medical nutrition therapy.
 This profession focuses on the field of health promotion.
-Medical nutrition therapy centers on the science of nutrition, the art of food presentation, and management in providing nutrition care—as well as instruction in proper food choices throughout life.
+Medical nutrition therapy centers on the science of nutrition, the art of food presentation, and management in providing nutrition care as well as instruction in proper food choices throughout life.
 Individuals and groups benefit from the work of the registered dietitian, potentially leading to better health and longer life.
 Dietetic practice is the application of principles derived from integrating knowledge of food, nutrition, biochemistry, physiology, business and management, journalism, and behavioral and social sciences, as well as the artistic presentation of food to achieve and maintain health, prevent disease, and facilitate recovery from illness.

 The coordinated program—a joint effort of the School of Allied Health Professions and the School of Public Health—offers students the option to pursue one of three degrees:

-- B.S. degree in nutrition and dietetics;
+- Combined B.S. and M.S. degree in nutrition and dietetics;

 - M.S. degree in nutrition and dietetics;